The Strategic Plan defines the University’s direction.

 The Refund and Compensation Policy is a document that sets out how we will deal with refunds and compensation in a certain set of circumstances.
 It applies to all students registered at the University, including those who have formally interrupted their studies.

 In accordance with the Trade Union (Facility Time Publications Requirements) Regulations 2017, the University is required to publish information relating to facility time on an annual basis.
-The date for the first reporting period is 1st April 2017 to 31st March 2018.
+The date for the first reporting is a period from 1st April 2017 to 31st March 2018.